slackapi/bolt-js/docs/_future/workflows.md

 });
 ```

-If a Workflow is invoked and the required input parameters are not provided, the Workflow will not execute.
+If a workflow is invoked and the required input parameters are not provided, the workflow will not execute.

 > 🗣 Got 2 minutes to provide some feedback?
 Fill out our [Developer Survey](/bolt-js/future/feedback) and let us know what we're doing well—and what you'd like to see us improve.